22548890/VOIP-Chat-Application/README.md

 - click the voicenote button to record and send voicenote

 Commands:
-- "/create roomname" - creates room with roommname
+- "/create `roomname`" - creates room with roommname
-- "/join roomname" - joins room with roomname
+- "/join `roomname`" - joins room with roomname
 - "/exit" - exits the program
 - "/help" - prints help
 - "/listen" - listens to voice message